 For further advice, see our road travel page.

-Morocco's rail network is developed and relatively reliable.
+Morocco's rail network is developed and relatively safe and reliable.

 Single female travellers may find themselves the object of unwanted attention particularly in markets, beaches and sites associated with tourism.
 You should avoid walking alone in deserted areas and at night.
-See our women page.
+See our female travellers page.

 You should avoid hiking alone in remote mountain areas.
 See Safety and security.